Last updated on 2025-12-08

 - Conservation Scientist: Works to protect natural resources and manage land use for sustainability.

-- Urban Planner: Develops plans for land use in urban areas, focusing on sustainability and environmental impact.
+- Urban Planner: Develops plans and programs for land use in urban areas, focusing on sustainable development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.